 Check colour contrast

 Check the colour contrast on your website.
 If it does not comply with WCAG requirements, consider changing it.
 Using simple colours can benefit many users, particularly those with processing difficulties.
 It’s easy to become distracted by bright colours, so toning them down may be useful.

 Always use text that is larger than 12pt.
 Many users may find it difficult to concentrate when reading small text on a website.
 Increasing the size will help users keep track of what they’re reading much easier.

 Ensure the background that your text is on contains no patterns.
 Background patterns can increase the chance of a user becoming distracted away from the content and reducing the legibility of your text.
 Those with processing difficulties may find it almost impossible to read text that is on a patterned background.

 We appreciate that implementing all of these changes to your website can be a challenge.
-If you need any assistance, HeX are here to help.
-We offer accessible development support, ensuring you make the changes that matter.
+If you need any assistance, HeX is here to help.
+We offer accessible web development support, ensuring you make the changes that matter.

 We work alongside Shaw Trust Accessibility Services to offer disabled user testing, ensuring your website can be used by disabled users.
 If you want to arrange a web audit, get in touch with us.